mayanksinghchauhan968-commits/Smart-Robotic-Vehicle-With-Distance-Sensing-/README.md

 # Smart Robotic Vehicle With Distance Sensing

 A 4-wheel-drive robotic vehicle built with Arduino, controlled via Bluetooth from a mobile app.
-It also includes (work-in-progress) ultrasonic distance sensing and voice control features for future upgrades.
+It also includes ultrasonic distance sensing and voice control features for future upgrades.

 ## How It Works